dgtlmonk/ngDevTest/readme.md

 ## Requirement(s) ##
 - Load people list from people.json
 - Enable Adding of people @ #/
+- Display error if name already exist when adding new entryg
 - Enable listing of people @ #/list